Is your baby waking up at night or suddenly refusing to sleep? Discover tips to cope with the 11 month sleep regression.

 If your sleep situation has gone down the drain around this time, rest assured you’re not alone.
 The 11-month mark coincides with so much development in your baby’s life.

-Maybe he’s teething and coping with the pain and discomfort.
+Maybe he’s teething and can’t sleep unless he’s held.
 He might be going through a growth spurt, or hitting new milestones like standing and being more mobile.
 Perhaps he’s able to formulate ideas in his mind he can’t quite communicate as clearly as he wants.
 He might already be throwing tantrums.

 And sometimes sleep regressions happen because of circumstances.
 Coming down with a cold, going on vacation, or enjoying the holidays can often disrupt sleep.

 Thankfully, many moms—myself included—have found that this truly is a stage that won’t last forever.
 The key is to nip these habits now so you don’t have to continue weeks and months of the same thing.
 Take a look at these steps to take to manage the 11 month sleep regression: